ychili/galleries/docs/Manual.rst

 -s NAME, --sort=NAME
-    Sort results by *NAME*, where *NAME* is one the field names in the table of results (tag name, tag count, or similarity metric).
+    Sort results by *NAME*, where *NAME* is one the field names in the table of results (tag name, total tag count, overlap count, or similarity metric).

     Default: value of related.\ `SortMetric`_.

--w TERM, --where=TERM
-    Only analyze tags from galleries that match *TERM*, where *TERM* is a search term with the same syntax as used by the `query`_ command.
-    This option can be passed more than once to build up a list of search terms.

-    Default: value of related.\ `Filter`_.

 Similarity metrics
 ------------------

-Tags that are similar to *tag* are ranked by a selection of metrics, presented as a real number from 0.0 to 1.0 or the equivalent percent.
+Tags that are similar to the tags in the given search terms are ranked by a selection of metrics, presented as a real number from 0.0 to 1.0 or the equivalent percent.
+Two tags are considered similar if they share nearly the same set of galleries and have nearly the same total count.
-The higher the number, the more similar the tag is to *tag*.
+The higher the number, the more similar the tag is to the given search.
 A tag's similarity to itself is always 1.0 or 100%.

 In the definitions below, :math:`|A \cap B|` stands for the size of the